Washington and Old Dominion Railroad: Abandonment (1965–1968)

-In 1968, the ICC decided to permit the C&O to abandon and sell its line.
-After initially planning to run their last train on January 30, 1968, a temporary restraining order kept the line open until August 27, 1968.
+In January 1968, the ICC decided to permit the C&O to abandon and sell its line and the railroad planned to run their last train on January 30, 1968.
+But a temporary restraining order kept the line open until the U.S. District Court in Alexandria sustained the decision in July setting the last for August 27, 1968.
 On the last day, B&O switcher 9155 pulled two empty lumber cars to Potomac Yard from the Murphy and Ames Lumber Company siding in Falls Church.
 On August 30, the railroad shipped its three diesel locomotives to the B&O's Baltimore engine terminal, from which a salvage dealer purchased them.
-By 1969, the C&O had removed all of its tracks and ties, except for some tracks that were crossing paved roads.
-In 1974, the railroad's bridge over the Capital Beltway was demolished to enable the highway to be widened.
+In October 1968, the Virginia State Highway Department started condemnation proceedings to acquire the right-of-way, which was eventually donated to the state, where it crossed Shirley Highway.
+The section where it crossed the future Interstate 66 was also donated.
+The Northern Virginia Transportation Commission asked the ICC to reconsider its decision but in November 1968 it rejected that request.